sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 }
 ```

-The `id` is needed to determine which button was pressed:
+The `id` is needed to catch which button was pressed:

 **For SwiftUI**